Legal guide for company directors and CEOs in Austria

 8. What contractual relationship does the director have with the company?

 The appointment of a director by a shareholder resolution does not itself constitute a contract with the company or entitle a director to remuneration.
-A company's articles will generally only entitle members of the supervisory board to reimbursement of expenses.
-Supervisory board members' fees commensurate with their duties may be payable to the extent specified in the articles of association or approved by a resolution of the shareholders.
+A company's articles will generally only entitle members of the supervisory board to reimbursement of expenses incurred by performing their role as supervisory board member.
+Supervisory board members' fees are payable to the extent specified in the articles of association or approved by a resolution of the shareholders.

 Directors usually have separate contractual relationships with the company; they may either be employees under employment agreements or independent contractors acting under freelance agreements.
-The termination of such agreements does not automatically result in the dismissal from the position as director of the company.
-On the other hand, the dismissal of the director does not automatically end the employment- or freelance agreement, these must be terminated accordingly.
+The termination of such agreements does not automatically result in the dismissal from the corporate appointment/position as director of the company.
+On the other hand, the dismissal of the director does not automatically end the employment- or freelance agreement, these must be terminated separately subject to applicable termination periods and termination effective dates.

 9. What rules apply in respect of conflicts of interest?